exponential-idle-guides/exponential-idle-guides/README.md

    ```
 5. Copy the `src/en/index.njk` to `src/<lang>/index.njk` and translate the content.
 6. Copy the `src/en/guides/*.md` to `src/<lang>/guides/` and translate the content.
+   Make sure to keep the `translationKey` the same as the original document so that
+   the translation switcher works.2

 ### License